thesaigoneer/cosmix-saigon/README.md

          flatpak install "your favorite browser"

-Flathub (https://flathub.org/) is our 'software store', where you look for, find and install additional applications from.
+Flathub (https://flathub.org/) is our 'software store', where you look for and find additional applications.
+They have to be installed from the terminal.

 ### Homebrew